Brayonski/neighbourhood/README.md

 - - - -
 Author: [Brian Mutai](https://github.com/Brayonski/neighbourhood)
 ## Description
-[Awwwards](https://mahood.herokuapp.com/) This is a web app that users can post projects,view,rate and search fr detailed description of the project.
+[Neighbourhood](https://mahood.herokuapp.com/) This is a web app that users can post businesses,post upcoming businesses find contact information that will be viscible to everyone in my neighbourhood,change my neighbourhood when I decide to move out,view details of a single neighbourhood and Search for businesses.

 ------------------------------------------------------------------------